SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

 Severe burns with predicted poor outcome.

-Serious condition with no access to surgery; condition or health too poor for surgery.
+Serious condition with no feasible access to surgery; condition or health too poor for surgery.

 Brain injury with clinical deterioration and no benefit from surgical intervention.